The Lomakin Effect

 Next time you are working on a pump in your repair shop, consider the role of the wear rings and throttle bushings.
 They create stabilizing forces in the pump due to the Lomakin Effect.
-When you reduce your wear ring clearance using DuPont™ Vespel® CR-6100, you can maximize these forces and make your pump more reliable.
+When you reduce your wear ring clearance using DuPont™ Vespel® CR-6100 or Boulden B-Series Composite materials, you can maximize these forces and make your pump more reliable.

 What is the Lomakin Effect?

-The Lomakin Effect is a force created at the wear rings and throttle bushings within a centrifugal pump.
-The force is a result of an unequal pressure distribution around the circumference of the component during periods of rotor eccentricity or shaft deflection.
+The Lomakin Effekt is a force created at the wear rings and throttle bushings within a centrifugal pump.
+The force is a result of unequal pressure distribution around the circumference of the component during periods of rotor eccentricity or shaft deflection.

 In other words, when your pump experiences shaft deflection, there is a hydraulic "stiffness" (Lomakin Stiffness) which is generated to counteract the shaft deflection.
 The Lomakin stiffness coefficient (kLomakin) for a wear ring or throttle bushing is represented by the following equation: